wzf2000/MACRec/readme.md

 ### File structure

-- `macrec/`: The source foleder.
+- `macrec/`: The source folder.
-    - `agents/`: All agent classes defined here.
+    - `agents/`: All agent classes are defined here.
         - `analyst.py`: The *Analyst* agent class.
         - `base.py`: The base agent class and base tool agent class.
         - `interpreter.py`: The *Task Interpreter* agent class.
         - `manager.py`: The *Manager* agent class.
         - `reflector.py`: The *Reflector* agent class.
         - `searcher.py`: The *Searcher* agent class.
-    - `dataset/`: All dataset preprocessing method.
+    - `dataset/`: All dataset preprocessing methods.
     - `evaluation/`: The basic evaluation method, including the ranking metrics and the rating metrics.
     - `llms/`: The wrapper for LLMs (both API and open source LLMs).
     - `pages/`: The web demo pages are defined here.
     - `rl/`: The datasets and reward function for the RLHF are defined here.
     - `systems/`: The multi-agent system classes are defined here.
         - `base.py`: The base system class.
-        - `collaboration.py`: The collaboration system class. **We recommend to use this class for most of the tasks.**
+        - `collaboration.py`: The collaboration system class. **We recommend using this class for most of the tasks.**
         - `analyse.py`: ***(Deprecated)*** The system with a *Manager* and an *Analyst*.
 Do not support the `chat` task.
         - `chat.py`: ***(Deprecated)*** The system with a *Manager*, a *Searcher*, and a *Task Interpreter*.
 Only support the `chat` task.** Support all the tasks and all the agents.
         - `react.py`: ***(Deprecated)*** The system with a single *Manager*.
 Do not support the `chat` task.
         - `reflection.py`: ***(Deprecated)*** The system with a *Manager* and a *Reflector*.
 Do not support the `chat` task.
-    - `tasks/`: For external function call (e.g. main.py). **Note needs to be distinguished from recommended tasks.**
+    - `tasks/`: For external function calls (e.g. main.py). **Note needs to be distinguished from recommended tasks.**
         - `base.py`: The base task class.
         - `calculate.py`: The task for calculating the metrics.
-        - `chat.py`: The task for chat with the `ChatSystem`.
+        - `chat.py`: The task for chatting with the `ChatSystem`.
         - **`evaluate.py`**: The task for evaluating the system on the rating prediction or sequence recommendation tasks.
 The task is inherited from `generation.py`.
         - `feedback.py`: The task for selecting the feedback for the *Reflector*.
 The task is inherited from `generation.py`.
         - `generation.py`: The basic task for generating the answers from a dataset.